 Taking steps such as these will provide your solicitor with everything that they need to pursue your claim for you.
 If you need some advice about the kinds of evidence you should gather, please speak to our claims team.

-It is very difficult to give a figure for the average compensation for a car accident in the UK.
+It is very difficult to give a figure for the average compensation for company car accident claims.
 This is because each claim has its own specific circumstances and is unique in some way.
 You might be able to use a car accident claims calculator to get a rough idea of how much you could be able to claim in compensation.
+However, a compensation calculator would only give you a rough figure for a head injury or back injury, for example.
 You can also check the table below, which shows possible compensation ranges for different kinds of injuries.

 |Type of Injury?||How Severe?||Compensation||Information|